Superman logo: Representations

 Initially, the S-shield had one meaning: S for Superman.
-One of the first alternative meanings was presented in Superman: The Movie, in which it was not an S, but rather the S-shaped Coat of arms of the House of El as it was Brando's idea to have Jor-El wear the "S" as a family crest, folklore spun off from there.
-After the Superman reboot story The Man of Steel, the symbol's story was that it was designed by Jonathan Kent and was derived from an ancient Native American symbol.
-The symbol was featured on a medicine blanket given to an ancestor of the Kent family by a Native American tribe after he helped to cure them of a plague and was supposed to represent a snake, an animal held to possess healing powers by the tribe (implying that, by wearing this symbol, Superman was a metaphorical healer).
-This was also included in the 1997 Superman encyclopedia.
-In 2004, Mark Waid's Superman: Birthright series says the S-Shield is the Kryptonian symbol for "hope" and Superman believes it may have begun as a coat of arms for the House of El.
+One of the first alternative meanings was presented in Superman: The Movie, in which it was not an S, but rather the S-shaped Coat of arms of the House of El.
+Marlon Brando, who portrayed Jor-El, conceived the idea of the "S" being a family crest, from which folklore spun off.
+In the Superman reboot story The Man of Steel, the logo was designed by Jonathan Kent and derived from an ancient Native American symbol.
+It was featured on a medicine blanket given to an ancestor of the Kent family by a Native American tribe after he helped to cure them of a plague.
+The symbol was supposed to represent a snake, an animal held to possess healing powers by the tribe, and thus would imply that, by wearing this symbol, Superman was a metaphorical healer.
+This origin was also included in the 1997 Superman encyclopedia.

+In 2004, Mark Waid's Superman: Birthright series stated that the S-Shield is the Kryptonian symbol for "hope" and Superman believes it may have begun as a coat of arms for the House of El.
 Later, writer Geoff Johns confirmed it was indeed a coat of arms, as well as a symbol for hope.
-In the 2013 film Man of Steel, when asked by Lois Lane what the "S" stands for, Superman states that it is not an "S", but rather the Kryptonian symbol for "hope", and explaining that the design is based on a river in the 2017 film Justice League.
+In the 2013 film Man of Steel, Jor-El mentions that the symbol represents the House of El and means "hope", and Superman later also specifies that it is not an "S" when Lois Lane asks what the "S" was short for.
+Superman further explains that the design is based on a river in the 2017 film Justice League.

-In Supergirl (TV series, 2015) Season 1, episode 2 Kara states that the Kryptonian symbol stands for her family's motto, "Stronger together."
+In Supergirl, Kara Danvers states that the Kryptonian symbol stands for her family's motto, "Stronger together."